The University Library offers a regular program of workshops aimed at higher degree research students and early career researchers.

 This session will provide an overview of the lifecycle of copyright in a thesis to ensure you understand your copyright obligations and can confidently use copyright material in your thesis.

-Research Data Management: Storing and sharing your Research Data
+Research Data Management: Data storage and sharing

 Are you storing your research data securely?
 Is it backed up regularly?
 Do you know what the minimum retention period is for the ongoing storage of your research data after your project is finished?